+In Vietnam, the new laws mentioned above came into force in 1939 and details are not available as of now.

+Industrialised countries:

+The industrialised countries can also be grouped into four categories in terms of provision for maternity and childcare.
+Ranging from the best to the worst, these are:

+1. Socialist: All of these provide for fairly long periods of maternity leave at full pay, with for job security and provision for extension of leave, as well as work place nurseries and creches.
+Examples:

+Bulgaria (4 months post-natal with possible extensions for first child and more for subsequent children).

+Czechoslovakia (22 weeks post-natal for first child with possible extensions and more for subsequent children, also additional for single mothers).

+Hungary (20 weeks with not more than 9 weeks of these pre-natal, and possible further extensions).

+Poland (15 weeks for first child and more for subsequent children).

+Romania (14 weeks of which at least 7 must be post-natal).

+USSR former (118 months post-natal).

-The industrialised countries can also be grouped into four categories in terms of provision for maternity and child care.
-All of the socialist countries provide for fairly long periods of maternity leave at full pay, with job security and provision for extension of leave, as well as work-place nurseries and creches, e.g. Bulgaria (4 months post-natal with possible extensions for first child and more for subsequent children); Czechoslovakia (22 weeks postnatal for first child with possible extensions and more for subsequent children; also additional for single mothers); Hungary (20 weeks with not more than nine weeks of these pre-natal, and possible further extensions); Poland (16 weeks for first child and more for subsequent children); Romania (14 weeks of which at least seven must be post-natal); USSR (former) (18 months post-natal); Yugoslavia (6-12 months post-natal with possibility of half-time work up to two years).
-These findings relate to the pre-1969 period, and in the light of the sweeping political developments of the last three years and fundamental changes taking place in the former socialist economies, it is not yet clear how these provisions will be or have already been altered.
+Yugoslava (6-12 months post-natal with possibility of half-time work upto two years).

+These findings relate to the pre-1989 period, and in the light of the sweeping political developments' of the last three years and fundamental changes taking place in the former socialist economies, its not yet clear how these provisions will be or have already been altered).

-Scandinavian countries, which have the highest per capita incomes in the world and a long history of welfare-oriented socialist governments, provide long maternity leave but at less than full wage and have of late moved to providing parental leave which can be taken by either parent.
-E.g. Denmark (20 weeks postnatal, 10 of which may be taken by either parent, with further parental leave up to two years); Finland (35 weeks post-natal, 2 of which may be taken by either parent, with supplementary unpaid leave up to one year); Norway (18 weeks, up to 6 of which may be pre-natal, 12 of the total may be taken by either parent, supplementary unpaid leave available); and Sweden (84 weeks, most of it available to either parent).
+2. Scandinavian: These countries, which have the highest percapita incomes in the world and a long history of welfare-oriented socialist governments, provide long maternity leave but at less than full wage and have of late moved to providing parental leave which can be taken by either parent.
+Examples:

+Denmark (20 weeks post-natal, 10 of which may be taken by either parent, with further parental leave upto two years).

+Finland (35 weeks post natal, 2 of which may be taken by either parent, with supplementary unpaid leave upto one year).

+Norway (18 weeks, upto 6 of which may be pre-natal, 12 of the total may be taken by either parent, supplementary unpaid leave available).

+Sweden (84 weeks, most of it available to either parent).

-Western European countries which form part of the EEC have wide variations among them, with western Europe setting the pace.
+3. Western European: The countries which, form part of the EEC have wide variations among them, with Wester Europe setting the pace.
 Most pay less than full wages during the leave period.
+Examples:

-Examples: France (16 weeks with additional for breast-feeding mothers); Germany (26 weeks, and up to 3 years parental leave); and Italy (48 weeks with up to 26 weeks parental leave, and supplementary leave for 6 months).
+France (16 weeks with additional for breast feeding mothers)

+German (26 weeks, and upto 3 years parental leave).

+Italy (48 weeks, with upto 26 weeks parental leave, and supplementary leave for 6 months).